-Effective May 2021, Clean Energy Alliance (CEA) is the local energy provider for the cities of Carlsbad, Del Mar, and Solana Beach and soon to be in Escondido, Oceanside, San Marcos, and Vista.
+Effective May 2021, Clean Energy Alliance (CEA) is the local energy provider for the cities of Carlsbad, Del Mar, Solana Beach, Oceanside, Vista, Escondido, and San Marcos.
 CEA is committed to deep decarbonization while seeking to promote supplier and workforce diversity of the region and in the State.

 CEA offers competitive rates and cleaner energy than the incumbent utility, while being more responsive to the communities needs and priorities.
 The Board of Directors is made up of elected representatives from each of the member agencies and meetings are publicly noticed.
 Solana Beach formed the first CCA in the San Diego region, which began serving its customers in 2017.
-Solana Beach subsequently joined CEA and in 2021 CEA expanded service to customers in Carlsbad and Del Mar.
-In 2023, CEA will begin serving the residents and businesses of San Marcos and Escondido and in 2024 CEA service will commence in Oceanside and Vista.
+Solana Beach subsequently joined CEA and in 2021 CEA expanded its service to customers in Carlsbad and Del Mar.
+In 2023, CEA began serving the residents and businesses of San Marcos and Escondido and currently in 2024 CEA service is commencing in Oceanside and Vista.
 Once fully rolled out, CEA will be providing electric service to over 270,000 customer accounts across its service territory in North San Diego County.